team-telnyx/demo-python-telnyx/call-center-texml/README.md

 ``PYTHONPATH=`pwd`/ python call_center/main.py``

-You will now see it running on localhost port 8080.
+You will now see the application running on localhost port 8080 and can test your call center application by dialing the number you purchased from Step 4.

+The TeXML application will answer the call and inform the caller that they are now attempting to connect them to an available agent.
+At this point, the clients the agents used to register their SIP Connections credentials will start to ring if they are available.

 ## Optional: Setting up Audio files